 Yes, benchmarks can be created to only evaluate companies’ performance within a specific time period.

 Traditional keyword-based relevance algorithms are very susceptible to greenwashing because they can be fooled by companies that merely pay lip service to a particular ESG issue without doing anything meaningful.
-Built by the team that created the core conversational AI algorithms behind Amazon Alexa, Weave.AI uses proprietary summarization algorithms to detect key takeaways (or smart talking points) and then employs deep learning to rank said key takeaways by materiality.
-To do this it employs proprietary language models that know the difference between an intent and an accomplishment, and how material a particular accomplishment is, and it does all this in the context of the industry in question.
+Built by the team that created the core conversational AI algorithms behind Amazon Alexa, Weave.AI uses proprietary summarization algorithms to detect critical takeaways (or smart-talking points) and then employs deep learning to rank said key takeaways by materiality.
+To do this, it uses proprietary language models that know the difference between intent and an accomplishment and how material a particular accomplishment is, and it does all this in the context of the industry in question.

-Furthermore, smart talking points are completely transparent – clicking on a smart talking point takes the user to the specific document and page where said company made that disclosure.
-This enables the user to learn more about the specific issue –right from the source.
+Furthermore, smart talking points are completely transparent – clicking on a smart talking point furthermore, smart-talking points are entirely transparent – clicking on a smart-talking point takes the user to the specific document and page where said company made that disclosure.
+This enables the user to learn more about the particular issue –right from the source.

 Weave.AI performs semantic harmonization for use in analytics (gap analysis) and benchmarking.
-Without harmonizing semantics and context benchmarks can often be wrong.
-To take an example companies can talk about ‘diversity’ in a myriad of different ways and without semantic harmonization benchmarks and downstream analytics will likely mislead.
-By using proprietary AI language models and deep learning Weave.AI also understands context—and knows the difference between words like ‘waste,’ ‘fine’ and ‘strike’ in an ESG context and said words in a generic context.
+Without harmonizing, semantics and context benchmarks can often be wrong.
+To take an example, companies can talk about ‘diversity in a myriad of different ways, and without semantic harmonization, benchmarks and downstream analytics will likely mislead.
+Using proprietary AI language models and deep learning Weave.AI also understands context—and knows the difference between words like ‘waste,’ ‘fine,’ and ‘strike’ in an ESG context and said words in a generic context.

 Report cards are infographics that summarize a company’s ESG performance relative to its peer group.
-Report cards are deeply integrated with the Weave.AI ESG Knowledge Graph and indicate precisely where a company is under-performing or over-performing relative to its peers.
+Report cards are deeply integrated with the Weave.AI ESG Knowledge Graph and indicate precisely where a company is underperforming or over-performing relative to its peers.
 These topics, called themes, are generated by the knowledge graph.
-Report cards are also fully interactive – the user can click on a particular peer to pivot from peer to peer, find out areas of underperformance or overperformance, then click on those areas to determine the smart talking points corresponding to said areas.
-The smart talking points can then be clicked to navigate the user to the specific document where the company made said disclosure, and the specific page therein.
-This provides an end-to-end and fully transparent experience of ESG benchmarking and analytics – as opposed to opaque black boxes that don’t provide access to the underlying data.
+Report cards are also fully interactive – the user can click on a particular peer to pivot from peer to peer, find out areas of underperformance or overperformance, then click on those areas to determine the smart-talking points corresponding to said areas.
+The smart-talking points can then be clicked to navigate the user to the specific document where the company made said disclosure and the particular page therein.
+This provides an end-to-end and fully transparent experience of ESG benchmarking and analytics – instead of opaque black boxes that don’t give access to the underlying data.

-Smart talking points are ranked based on materiality and distinguishes empty rhetoric from material accomplishments.
-In addition to analyzing corporate disclosures Weave.AI includes ESG webcast transcripts based on ESG-specific calls with Wall Street analysts.
-The themes are ranked not only by what the companies disclose but also on the questions ESG analysts are posing to the companies.
-Indeed, this analyst-provided insights are ranked as being more authoritative by Weave.AI’s materiality algorithms.
-Weave.AI also analyzes news and videos (updated in real-time) from the world’s top sources and these—weighted by the authoritativeness of the source—are also factored into a company’s performance rating.
-Weave.AI also uses these news articles and videos as inputs into its ESG Knowledge Graph—if, over time, the algorithm notices a significant issue in the news, it automatically adds that issue to the knowledge graph and updates the scores of the affected companies.
-Lastly, if our AI detects an ongoing discrepancy between a company’s public disclosures and a pattern of controversies as reported in authoritative news sources, this will negatively impact its score.
+Smart talking points are ranked based on materiality and distinguish empty rhetoric from material accomplishments.
+In addition to analyzing corporate disclosures, Weave.AI includes ESG webcast transcripts based on ESG-specific calls with Wall Street analysts.
+The themes are ranked by what the companies disclose and the questions ESG analysts pose to the companies.
+Indeed, these analyst-provided insights are categorized as being more authoritative by Weave.AI’s materiality algorithms.
+Weave.AI also analyzes news and videos (updated in real-time) from the world’s top sources, and these—weighted by the authoritativeness of the source—are also factored into a company’s performance rating.
+Weave.AI also uses these news articles and videos as inputs into its ESG Knowledge Graph.
+If the algorithm notices a significant issue in the news over time, it automatically adds that issue to the knowledge graph and updates the scores of the affected companies.
+Lastly, if our AI detects an ongoing discrepancy between a company’s public disclosures and a pattern of controversies reported in authoritative news sources, it will negatively impact its score.

 We complement existing datasets and tools.
 We do not aim to replace your existing approaches.
-Most customers employ a multitude of tools and datasets to provide an overarching view of a company’s ESG performance.
+We complement existing datasets and tools.
+Most customers employ many tools and datasets to provide an overarching view of a company’s ESG performance.
 Asset managers also create propriety models using a variety of input datasets, including but not limited to Spectrum ESG.